clettenberg/blog/_posts/2015-06-01-jekyll-travis-ci-nearlyfreespeech.md

 {% endhighlight %}

-To keep your ssh key and Rakefile settings out of the repo, you need to zip them together and then [encrypt them so TravisCI](http://docs.travis-ci.com/user/encrypting-files/) can unencrypt them.
+To keep ssh keys and `Rakefile` settings out of the repo, zip them together and then [encrypt them](http://docs.travis-ci.com/user/encrypting-files/) so TravisCI can decrypt them.

 First login to `travis`
 {% highlight bash %}